Laune Mountaineering

 Ticks & Lyme Disease

-It is very important to remove ticks as soon as possible after a walk, latest info says to remove ticks within 12 hours to prevent Lyme disease.
+It is very important to remove ticks as soon as possible after a hike, within 12 hours if possible, to prevent Lyme disease.
 Areas of long grass and ferns are especially prone to them.
-Some people prefer to wear long trousers tucked in to socks/gaiters and long sleeves to prevent picking them up; while others prefer to wear short sleeves and trousers and check for ticks afterwards.
+Ideally wear long trousers tucked into socks/gaiters and long sleeved tops to prevent them getting onto your skin.
+Check for ticks afterwards, especially in folds of skin, neck, underarms, groin area and the back of knees.
 There are insect repellents that claim to prevent them.
 It is important to remove ticks properly.
-Click the buttons below for more information
+Click the buttons below for more information.

 Be Prepared and Don't wear Denim